ellamguest/attention-economy/posts/competition.md

 > "attentional price" ... which "usually involves deciding how much advertising to combine with desirable content.' (page 789)

 I find this to be a really useful framing as it can tie in to the non-competition related themes.
 It is also known as the "advertising load"

+> One implication of constant spending of attention is that an Attention Broker always faces an incumbent.
+That is to say, attention is always being spent on something, and so the commercial entrant necessarily must displace something that already has some hold on the attention desired. (page 792)
+> ...
+Another form of market entry is also important: the conquest of attentional “greenfields.”
+Attentional greenfields, by my definition, refer to the time occupied by non-commercial providers.
+They are, in other words, the time and attention spent on friends, families, hobbies, taking walks, and so on.

+Two companies could be substitutable in the cash markets (e.g. Facebook and Google to advertisers) but not in the attention market (e.g. social vs search).

 ## Enforcement actions